IMS Support for Adobe Experience Manager as a Cloud Service ims-support-for-aem-as-a-cloud-service

 NOTE

 The AEM IMS configuration required is automatically configured when the AEM environments and instances are provisioned.
-However, the administrator may modify it as per their requirements using the method described here.
+However, the administrator may modify it as per their requirements, see Deploying to AEM as a Cloud Service.

 The AEM IMS configuration required is auto-configured when the AEM environments and instances are provisioned.
 Customer administrators may modify part of the configuration as per their requirements